lupto/ember-pcb/checklists/layout-checklist-akashl.md

 ## High-speed signals

-* [ ] Sufficient clearance to potential aggressors
+* [x] Sufficient clearance to potential aggressors
-* [ ] Length matched if required
+* [x] Length matched if required
+  * [x] See reports/ember-pcb.nets.xlsx for statistics on signal net length from FPGA
-* [ ] Minimize crossing reference plane splits/slots or changing layers, use caps/stitching vias if unavoidable
+* [x] Minimize crossing reference plane splits/slots or changing layers, use caps/stitching vias if unavoidable
-* [ ] Confirm fab can do copper to edge of PCB for edge launch connectors
+* [x] Confirm fab can do copper to edge of PCB for edge launch connectors
-* [ ] Double-check pad width on connectors and add plane cutouts if needed to minimize impedance discontinuities
+* [x] Double-check pad width on connectors and add plane cutouts if needed to minimize impedance discontinuities (N/A)

 ## Power
-* [ ] Minimal slots in planes from via antipads
+* [x] Minimal slots in planes from via antipads
-* [ ] Sufficient width for planes/traces for required current
+* [x] Sufficient width for planes/traces for required current

 ## Sensitive analog
-* [ ] Guard ring / EMI cages provided if needed
+* [x] Guard ring / EMI cages provided if needed (N/A)
-* [ ] Physically separated from high current SMPS or other noise sources
+* [x] Physically separated from high current SMPS or other noise sources (N/A)
-* [ ] Consider microphone effect on MLCCs if near strong sound sources
+* [x] Consider microphone effect on MLCCs if near strong sound sources (N/A)

 ## Mechanical
-* [ ] Confirm all connectors to other systems comply with the appropriate mechanical standard (connector orientation, key position, etc)
+* [x] Confirm all connectors to other systems comply with the appropriate mechanical standard (connector orientation, key position, etc)
+  * [x] Confirm FMC orientation is correct (see Xilinx FMC female adapter photo in docs vs. 3D view of board)
+  * [x] Confirm PGA orientation is correct
-* [ ] LEDs, buttons, and other UI elements on outward-facing side of board
+* [x] LEDs, buttons, and other UI elements on outward-facing side of board
-* [ ] Keep-outs around PCB perimeter, card guides, panelization mouse-bites, etc respected
+* [x] Keep-outs around PCB perimeter, card guides, panelization mouse-bites, etc respected
-* [ ] Stress-sensitive components (MLCC) sufficiently clear from V-score or mouse bite locations, and oriented to reduce bending stress
+* [x] Stress-sensitive components (MLCC) sufficiently clear from V-score or mouse bite locations, and oriented to reduce (N/A) bending stress
-* [ ] Clearance around large ICs for heatsinks/fans if required
+* [x] Clearance around large ICs for heatsinks/fans if required (N/A)
-* [ ] Clearance around pluggable connectors for mating cable/connector
+* [x] Clearance around pluggable connectors for mating cable/connector
-* [ ] Clearance around mounting holes for screws
+* [x] Clearance around mounting holes for screws
-* [ ] Plane keepouts and clearance provided for shielded connectors, magnetics, etc
+* [x] Plane keepouts and clearance provided for shielded connectors, magnetics, etc (N/A)
-* [ ] Confirm PCB dimensions and mounting hole size/placement against enclosure or card rack design
+* [x] Confirm PCB dimensions and mounting hole size/placement against enclosure or card rack design
-* [ ] Verify mounting hole connection/isolation
+* [x] Verify mounting hole connection/isolation
+  * [x] Grounded
-* [ ] Components not physically overlapping/colliding
+* [x] Components not physically overlapping/colliding
-* [ ] Clearance provided around solder-in test points for probe tips
+* [x] Clearance provided around solder-in test points for probe tips

 ## Thermal

-* [ ] Thermal reliefs used for plane connections (unless via is used for heatsinking)
+* [x] Thermal reliefs used for plane connections (unless via is used for heatsinking)
-* [ ] Solid connections used to planes if heatsinking
+* [x] Solid connections used to planes if heatsinking
+  * [x] Used for regulators
-* [ ] Ensure thermal balance on SMT chip components to minimize risk of tombstoning
+* [x] Ensure thermal balance on SMT chip components to minimize risk of tombstoning

 ## Solder paste

-* [ ] No uncapped vias in pads (except low-power QFNs where some voiding is acceptable)
+* [z] No uncapped vias in pads (except low-power QFNs where some voiding is acceptable)
-* [ ] QFN paste prints segmented
+* [x] QFN paste prints segmented (N/A)
-* [ ] Small pads 100% size, larger pads reduced to avoid excessive solder volume
+* [x] Small pads 100% size, larger pads reduced to avoid excessive solder volume
-* [ ] No paste apertures on card edge connectors or test points
+* [x] No paste apertures on card edge connectors or test points

 ## Solder mask

-* [ ] Confirm SMD vs NSMD pad geometry
+* [x] Confirm SMD vs NSMD pad geometry
-* [ ] Adequate clearance around pads (typ.
+* [x] Adequate clearance around pads (typ.
 50 um)

 ## Silkscreen

-* [ ] Text size within fab limits
+* [x] Text size within fab limits
-* [ ] Text not overlapping drills or component pads
+* [x] Text not overlapping drills or component pads
-* [ ] Text removed entirely in, or moved outside of, high component/via density areas
+* [x] Text removed entirely in, or moved outside of, high component/via density areas
-* [ ] Traceability markings (rev, date, name, etc) provided
+* [x] Traceability markings (rev, date, name, etc) provided
-* [ ] Silkscreen box provided for writing/sticking serial number
+* [x] Silkscreen box provided for writing/sticking serial number (N/A)
-* [ ] Text mirrored properly on bottom layer
+* [x] Text mirrored properly on bottom layer
-* [ ] Test points labeled if space permits
+* [x] Test points labeled if space permits

 ## Flex specific
-* [ ] Components oriented to reduce bending forces
+* [x] Components oriented to reduce bending forces (N/A)
-* [ ] Teardrops on all wire-to-pad connections
+* [x] Teardrops on all wire-to-pad connections (N/A)

 ## CAM production
-* [ ] KiCAD specific: rerun DRC and zone fills before exporting CAM files to ensure proper results
+* [x] KiCAD specific: rerun DRC and zone fills before exporting CAM files to ensure proper results
-* [ ] Export gerber/drill files at the same time to ensure consistency
+* [x] Export gerber/drill files at the same time to ensure consistency
-* [ ] Visually verify final CAM files to ensure no obvious misalignments
+* [x] Visually verify final CAM files to ensure no obvious misalignments